 This one never goes out of fashion.
 It seems however, as if it’s gone one step further recently, with stationers such as Kathryn Deeley showcasing puzzle pieces and tea towels with bespoke wedding elements.
 These will become treasured mementos of the special day and we salute Kathryn for being on top of every single trend we picked up on!

 Tailored Occasions create a fusion of traditional and modern stationery, and their example of table plans demonstrates how fun yet simple personalisation can be.
-Roshni and Jai Tailor offer a mountain of wedding good, including favours, crafts and accessories, as well as their stationery sets.
+Roshni and Jai Tailor offer a mountain of wedding goods, including favours, crafts and accessories, as well as their stationery sets.

 Anna Muckart of Origami Fox travelled all the way from her studio on the Scottish Border to display her range, including a table plan specified as the night sky.
 Every single one of those constellations is accurate, which is so impressive to think how much time and energy went into this one piece of stunning work.

-If you require a bespoke print job, we can get you a quote for your custom printing job within 24 hours!
+Remember, if you want to create something a little different and you require a bespoke print job, we can get you a quote for your custom printing job within 24 hours!
 Visit www.printed.com/bespoke-print-orders

 Taking place at Olympia, London, The National Wedding Show offers inspiration, help and advice from more than 250 wedding specialists, including an amazing variety of wedding stationers from all over the UK.
+Whether you’re the one getting hitched, or it’s your job to help others down the aisle, it’s well worth stopping by for a hit of inspiration.